 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

 Remember the movie Nightmare on Elm Street 4 when the character Joey saw someone inside his waterbed mattress.
-It turned out it wasn’t who he thought it was and he ended up getting killed by Freddy Krueger who was popped up from inside of it?
+It turned out it wasn’t who he thought it was and he ended up getting killed by Freddy Krueger who popped up from inside of it?
 This got me thinking about noisy waterbeds.
-OK that noise your hearing in the waterbed…hint it’s not Freddy, and it’s easier to get rid of than Freddy.
+OK, that noise your hearing in the waterbed…hint it’s not Freddy, and it’s easier to get rid of than Freddy.
+How do you burp a waterbed?

 So when people ask if there are really things that go bump in the night you can tell them no, but if they ask what’s that noise in their waterbed mattress just tell them the water bed needs to be burped.
 How do you know when to burp a waterbed?
 It will tell you.
 Noise is a result of sloshing water within the mattress air pockets.
 Many people even complain that the bed becomes less comfortable to sleep on as well.
 Mattress ballooning another similar issue and is usually a result of an overfilled water mattress and it can make burping a bed harder.
 A side note: the mattress does not have to be transparent to tell if it needs to be burped.
 The vinyl should be resting flat with a few wrinkles in the top, irregular surface blisters, and air pockets should be expressed.